mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   "That's crazy, you'll be sent away."

-  "If this is as important as you say, then it would be worth a few tova in Ulu."
+  "If this is as important as you say, then it would be worth a few tova in the dark."

   He shouted, "More than just a few!"